cpsughrue/gsoc_proposal/README.md

 **PHASE 1: integrate build daemon flag into the clang driver.**

 The clang driver consists of five stages: Parse, Pipeline, Bind, Translate, and Execute.
-Category 1 focuses on ensuring that the build daemon flag is properly handled throughout all five stages.
+Phase 1 focuses on ensuring that the build daemon flag is properly handled throughout all five stages.

 > 1. Parse: Option Parsing